ekzhang/redis-rope/README.md

 - **Read any substring** with random access.

 The ropes in this module are backed by [splay trees](https://en.wikipedia.org/wiki/Splay_tree), which are a self-adjusting data structure that has amortized worst-case performance, while recently-accessed indices are also quick to access in subsequent operations.

+### Design

+Some data structures tend to be too theoretical.
+This module attempts to provide practical guarantees:

+- **The memory usage of a rope is proportional to its length.** It must be a small constant factor more than the number of bytes stored.
+(Data is stored in chunks; the constant varies based on fragmentation.)
+- **All operations should be fast in practice.** We aim to approach the speed of ordinary strings for simple operations and to be hundreds of times faster for complex operations.
+- **This module never panics.** If a memory allocation fails, it exits gracefully with an error.
+The database will never be left in a partially modified or inconsistent state.
+- **Micro-optimizations are not accepted if they make the code less clear.** Safety and correctness is paramount, and code needs to be easily understood by the reader.

 ## Installation